MelbourneDeveloper/RestClient.Net/README.md

 ## 6.0 Release

-This version upgrades all dependencies and targets all the major versions: 4.5, 5, 6, 7.
+This release updates all dependencies and targets major versions of .NET: 4.5, 5, 6, and 7.

 ### [Follow Me on Twitter for Updates](https://twitter.com/intent/follow?screen_name=cfdevelop&tw_p=followbutton) ##

-### Why You Should Use It ###
+### Key Features

-* Treats Urls as first-class citizens with [Urls](https://github.com/MelbourneDeveloper/Urls).
-URLs are immutable [records](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/records) and have a fluent API for construction.
+* **First-class URLs**: Utilizes [Urls](https://github.com/MelbourneDeveloper/Urls) to treat URLs as immutable [records](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/records) with a fluent API for construction.
-* Designed for Dependency Injection.
-Mock your REST calls and add RestClient.Net to your IoC container with one line of code
+* **Dependency Injection Support**: Easily mock REST calls and add RestClient.Net to your IoC container with a single line of code.
-* Async friendly.
-All operations use async, await keywords
+* **Async-Friendly**: All operations use async and await keywords.
-* Automatic request/response body serialization to/from strong types (JSON, Binary, SOAP, [Google Protocol Buffers](https://developers.google.com/protocol-buffers))
-  * The library is decoupled from Newtsonsoft so that you can use any serialization method or version of Newtonsoft.
-This means that you can use it with any version of Azure Functions.
+* **Automatic Serialization**: Automatically serializes request/response bodies to/from strong types (JSON, Binary, SOAP, [Google Protocol Buffers](https://developers.google.com/protocol-buffers)).
+The library is decoupled from Newtonsoft, allowing you to use any serialization method or version of Newtonsoft.
+This means compatibility with any version of Azure Functions.
-* Install from NuGet on any platform from .NET Framework 4.5 up to .NET 5.
-Supports Xamarin (Mono, iOS, Android), UWP, [WebAssembly](https://github.com/MelbourneDeveloper/RestClient.Net/wiki/Web-Assembly-Support) and Unity with .NET Standard 2.0
+* **Cross-Platform Compatibility**: Install from NuGet on any platform from .NET Framework 4.5 up to .NET 5.
+Supports Xamarin (Mono, iOS, Android), UWP, [WebAssembly](https://github.com/MelbourneDeveloper/RestClient.Net/wiki/Web-Assembly-Support), and Unity with .NET Standard 2.0.
-* Supports GET, POST, PUT, PATCH, DELETE with ability and custom methods
+* **HTTP Methods**: Supports GET, POST, PUT, PATCH, DELETE, and custom methods.
+* **Fluent API**: Provides a fluent API for construction, non-destructive mutation, and URL construction.
+* **Logging**: Uses .NET Core Logging - [`ILogger`](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0) for logging all aspects of HTTP calls.
+* **Thread Safety**: Immutable client for thread safety.
-* Tight code and complete test coverage means you can make a change if you need to
+* **High-Quality Code**: Tight code and complete test coverage allow you to make changes if needed.

 ![diagram](https://github.com/MelbourneDeveloper/Restclient.Net/blob/main/src/Images/Rendered/Stats.png)
-* Fluent API for construction, non-destructive mutation, and Url construction
-* Uses [.NET Core Logging - `ILogger`](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0) to allow logging of all aspects of HTTP calls
-* Fluent API
-* Immutable client for thread safety

 ## Examples

 For a complete set of examples, see these [unit tests](https://github.com/MelbourneDeveloper/RestClient.Net/blob/3574038f02a83a299f9536b71c7f839ae72e0e08/src/RestClient.Net.UnitTests/MainUnitTests.cs#L279).